gsa-tts-archived/handbook/pages/travel-and-leave/travel-and-leave-policies/moving.md

 ## Short-term relocation

-If you are relocating for 120 days or less, you do not need to notify PeopleOps or update GSA systems.
+If you are relocating for 120 days or less, you do not need to update GSA systems.

 ## Moving

+**Note: Employees should not move/relocate without formal approval by GSA HR.**

-If you plan to permanently move or relocate for longer than 120 days, email [TTS-PeopleOps@gsa.gov](mailto:TTS-PeopleOps@gsa.gov) and copy your supervisor as soon as you are thinking about moving.
+If you plan to permanently move or relocate for longer than 120 days, email your supervisor as soon as you are thinking about moving.
 There may be implications to your move you might not be aware of or would like to confirm - such as a change in pay.
 Please provide the following information:

 - The city, county, state, ZIP code that you are moving to (if you know it).
   - If you are staying in the same city, county, state, or ZIP code, make a note